Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Recently, a few papers have introduced spatial ARCH and GARCH-type models that allow modelling an instantaneous spatial autoregressive dependence of the heteroscedasticity.
-In this paper, we propose a unified spatial GARCH model covering all previous approaches.
-Along with these spatial ARCH-type processes, we introduce a novel spGARCH and E-GARCH model.
-Due to the flexible definition of the model as a set of functions, we can derive a common estimation and model selection strategy for all these spatial GARCH-type models based on the maximum-likelihood principle.
-However, the dependence structure does not necessarily have to be interpreted in a spatial sense.
-Thus, we briefly discuss a further example below.
-The ``spatial'' proximity could also be defined as edges in networks.
+Recently, a few papers have introduced spatial ARCH and GARCH-type models that allow the modelling of an instantaneous spatial autoregressive dependence of heteroscedasticity.
+In this paper, we propose a unified spatial GARCH model that covers all previous approaches.
+Alongside these spatial ARCH-type processes, we introduce a completely novel spGARCH and E-spGARCH model.
+Due to the flexible definition of the model as a set of functions, we can derive a common estimation and a model selection strategy for all these spatial GARCH-type models, that is based on nonlinear least squares and a maximum-likelihood approach.

+In addition, we want to stress that the dependence structure does not necessarily have to be interpreted in a spatial sense.
+Thus, we briefly discuss a further example below, on which the ``spatial'' proximity could also be defined as the edges of networks.
 In such cases, $\xmat{W}_1$ and $\xmat{W}_2$ would be interpreted as adjacency matrices.
-For instance, one might consider financial returns of several stocks as a network, where only those assets are connected that were correlated at more than a certain threshold.
-This could lead to a financial network, as shown in Figure \ref{fig:example2}.
-Thus, spGARCH models can be used to analyse information, whether volatility, risk, or spill-overs from one stock to another, if they are close to each other within a certain network.
-In future research, the spatial GARCH attempt for modelling volatility clusters in networks should be analysed in more detail.
+For instance, one might consider the financial returns of several stocks as a network, where the only assets that are connected are those that are correlated above a certain threshold.
+This could create a financial network, as shown in Figure \ref{fig:example2}.
+Thus, spGARCH models can be used to analyze various forms of information, whether that might be volatility, risk, or spillovers from one stock to another, if these assets are close to one another within a certain network.
+In future research, attempts for modelling volatility clusters within networks, using spatial GARCH models, should be analyzed in greater detail.